chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 `position startpos moves d2d4`

-Will move the pawn from d2 to d4.
+will move the pawn from d2 to d4.
 This is my favorite starting move.
-So if you use the `d` command again.
-You will see that the pawn has now moved!
+So if you use the `d` command again, you will see that the pawn has now moved!

 ![position startpos moves d2d4.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/position-startpos-moves-d2d4.png)